CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] "Receiving" Transit time  - Get this behavior nailed down and clearly define it. (@Glenn)
 - [ ] Kanopy "Import Profile" might need to create the PO & an inventory record in the import process.
 Work with this again.
 Do Kanopy imports overlay existing imports? - Perhaps we default this to NO and then manually process the "renewed" lease.
 - [ ] Create "Vendor Interfaces" in Alma - We should think about how those interfaces will best help us query the system.
-- [ ] Configure "Shipping, Insurance, et al. to not auto insert during invoice creation.
+- [x] Configure "Shipping, Insurance, et al. to not auto insert during invoice creation.
+(Completed: 6/1/2023 @ 1742)
 - [ ] Liaison Automatic Fund Reporting Setup
 - [ ] ALMA CATs Procedure Documentation (@Cristina)
 - [ ] GOBI API Integration